dieselpoint/norm/README.md

 </dependency>
 ```

-To specific the database connection parameters, you can do this:
+To specify the database connection parameters, you can do this:

 ```Java
 System.setProperty("norm.driver", "com.mysql.jdbc.Driver");